-For sure these do’s and don’ts are doable for you.
+For sure these do’s, and don’ts are doable for you.
 So have a look at our tour pages.
 Find out which tour you like most.
 And come and practise the do’s and don’ts with us in Wadi Rum desert.
-Let’s have a beautiful and unforgettable time here in our desert!
+Let’s have a marvellous and unforgettable time here in our desert!

 See you in Wadi Rum desert,